kutec/simbo.github.io/_posts/2014-03-25-optional-satus-bar-elements-in-sublime-text-3.md

 }
 ```

-Additionally, the plugin [EncodingHelper](https://sublime.wbond.net/packages/EncodingHelper) brings more functions to manage encodings in Sublime.
+Additionally, the plugin [EncodingHelper](https://sublime.wbond.net/packages/EncodingHelper) brings more functions for managing encodings in Sublime.